by Dan Swanson

 They had no tools, no rope, no tents, nothing!
 They were not even allowed to wear their costumes, although they were allowed standard hiking clothes.
 Mel had expected that they would use the parachutes and ropes to make tents and stuff, but they were required to pack the chutes and the protective gear into a chest and lock it.

-Golden Arrow — Gary Parsons in his civilian identity — had set up the whole deal.
+Golden Arrow — Roger Parsons in his civilian identity — had set up the whole deal.
 He had a Native American friend who took three or four groups a year through this kind of ordeal.
-Jack Weston, Minute Man, had received this type of training in the military, and Gary had also had similar training, but they both felt the need for a refresher course.
-Pinky’s partner Rob Butler, Mr. Scarlet, and Spy Smasher (Jack Armstrong) rounded out the group.
+Jack Weston, Minute Man, had received this type of training in the military, and Roger had also had similar training in the wild during his youth, but they both felt the need for a refresher course.
+Pinky’s partner Rob Butler, Mister Scarlet, and Spy Smasher (Jack Armstrong) rounded out the group.

 Then Black Wolf took a step backward.
 “I don’t wish to hurt your feelings, my friend, but while in the company of these others, please use my formal name.
 Until and unless they become my close friends as you are, the more formal form of address should be used.”